masagrator/parseedid/README.md

 # parseedid
 Simple code for parsing EDID with CEA-861 extension.
 Ignores existence of other extension blocks.

-Was designed only to retrieve highest progressive refresh rate, but you can modify source code to retrieve more informations.
+Was designed to retrieve highest progressive refresh rate, but you can modify source code to retrieve more informations.

 Compile with DEBUG flag for verbose output.